My Ex Stopped Paying Alimony

 What Might Happen if Your Ex Stops Paying Alimony?

-Only your lawyer can give you case-specific advice, but your ex may be held in contempt of court if he or she fails to pay the court-ordered amount.
+Only your lawyer can give you case-specific advice.
+That being said, your ex may be held in contempt of court if they fail to pay the court-ordered amount.
 Your attorney will let you know which papers need to be filed and what kind of documentation you need before you go to court.

 Some people also choose to ask for their ex to pay their court costs, but again, only your lawyer can tell you whether that might be a good idea in your case.
-Because every case is different, rely on your lawyer’s extensive experience when he or she gives you advice.
+Because every case is different, rely on your lawyer’s extensive experience when they give you advice.